-Study confirms genetic predictor for Fuchs' corneal dystrophyMay 7th, 2012 in Ophthalmology /
+Study confirms genetic predictor for Fuchs' corneal dystrophyMay 7, 2012 in Medicine & Health / Ophthalmology

 Mayo Clinic and University of Oregon researchers have confirmed that a genetic factor called a repeating trinucleotide is a strong predictor of an individual's risk of developing the eye condition Fuchs' dystrophy.
 The findings were being presented today at the annual conference of the Association for Research in Vision and Ophthalmology in Orlando, Fla.